 Natural disasters are events that are outside of human control, caused by forces of nature.
 Natural disasters strike all over the world, and result in harm to people and to property.
 Often weather related, natural disasters can include floods, droughts, earthquakes, fires, tsunamis, tornadoes, and hurricanes.
+Natural disasters affect people all over the world.
+Though humans cannot prevent these disasters, we can support those affected through prayer and our collective actions of giving and service.
+In this article, explore ideas and printable resources to help those recovering from natural disasters.

 In response to natural disasters, individuals, families, and parishes can pray for the victims.
 Download a Prayer for Those Recovering from Natural Disasters to ask God to bring comfort and relief to those in the midst of desolation, and to inspire in those unaffected by disaster both mindfulness and generosity.
 We also pray for the helpers and first responders who risk and sacrifice to serve those in need.